ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ## UX and Accessibility Consideration

-We talked a lot about the technical side of Infinity Scrolling and all the good we could have with it, however, there are disadvantages to Infinity Scrolling.
+You've heard a lot about the technical aspects of infinite scrolling and its advantages.
+However, it's important to also consider the downsides of this approach.

 1. It can be a problem for those who navigate websites using keyboards.
 Automatic content loading can disrupt keyboard navigation and trap users in a specific part of the page.
 Especially if the infinity scrolling is the main way of navigating the website
 2. The absence of pagination makes it difficult for users to pick up where they left off, or to 'go back' accurately.
 It is also hard for developers to facilitate these requirements.